alfmunny/klaus-lab/README.md

 This page contains the full steps and descriptions to generate models and results.

-Results are represented in diagram above.
-Now there are still results for 12 dimensions left.
+All results are represented in diagram above.
-They would be filled in couple of days.

 Only to see the results, please review them on [Github](https://github.com/alfmunny/klaus-lab).